 Golden redfish is on the Norwegian red list and direct fishing is prohibited, except fishing with handline from boats under 15 m in length; these fisheries account for 1% of the total catch in the Norwegian EEZ of Subarea 2.
 Bycatch regulations are the same as for beaked redfish because of the morphological similarity of the two species, especially when they are small.
-Despite a zero-catch advice for 2017-2022, catches in 2019 were over 6461 tonnes, 72% of which were reported by Norway.
-There were 205 Norwegian boats that reported catches of golden redfish in 2019.
-The largest proportion of catches are with bottom trawls (57%) followed by gillnet set yarns (29%).
+Despite a zero-catch advice for 2017-2022, catches in 2020 were 6940 tonnes in Subarea 2, 68% of which were reported by Norway.
+The largest proportion of catches are with bottom trawls (57%) followed by gillnet set yarns (25%).